rspamd/rspamd.com/doc/configuration/redis.md

   servers = "master-slave:127.0.0.1,10.0.1.1";
 ~~~

-You can read more about upstream line in the [upstreams documentation]({{ site.baseurl }}/doc/configuration/upstream.html).
+You can simplify the configuration of Redis options for each individual module by using a common `redis` section.
+This can be done by defining the section in a separate file, such as `/etc/rspamd/local.d/redis.conf`.
+This approach helps streamline the configuration process and make it more organized.

-Setting Redis options for each individual module might be simplified by using of common `redis` section (for example, by defining it in `/etc/rspamd/local.d/redis.conf`):
+For more detailed information, you can refer to the [upstreams documentation]({{ site.baseurl }}/doc/configuration/upstream.html).

 ~~~ucl
 # /etc/rspamd/local.d/redis.conf